-- 1. There was a decline in the number of students meeting or exceeding standards. - 2.
-Students continue to do strongly in the area of concepts and procedures with more than 23% of students exceeding standards.
-Higher than any other math domain. - 3.
-Problem solving and modeling/data analysis continues to be an area of growth.
+1. There was a decline in the number of students meeting or exceeding standards.

+2. Students continue to do strongly in the area of concepts and procedures with more than 16.93% of students exceeding standards.
+Higher than any other math domain.
+3. Communicating and reasoning is now the most needed area of growth.